 Kathy Pateron’s career spans Cordon Bleu teaching in London and New Zealand, running her own successful catering business and co-authoring cookbooks.
 Kathie is a food writer and food stylist for the New Zealand Herald Bite Magazine and the New Zealand Beef + Lamb Magazine.
 Kathy is Immediate Past President of Food Writers NZ.

-As a resource management and environment lawyer, these days Emily runs the Sustainable Business Network’s food project looking at improving New Zealand’s food system in communities and business around the country.
-She’s worked and studied around the world on food systems, from the gardens of Havana Cuba to global food systems and sustainability in Europe.
+Emily King (nee Dowding-Smith) is the Founder of Spira, a social enterprise that is cultivating change in our food system.
+Emily is an environment lawyer and scientist (MSc/LLB) specialising in food systems.
+She works on projects with community groups, councils, and businesses across New Zealand that improve the sustainability of our national food system.
+She ran the Sustainable Business Network’s food project for three years and has worked and studied around the world on food systems, from the gardens of Havana, Cuba to global food systems and sustainability in Europe.
 She convened the 3rd and 4th Resilient Cities conferences in Bonn, Germany and in 2013 she created (along with the FAO, RUAF) the Resilient Urban Food Systems Forum.
 Emily grew up on a dairy farm in Taranaki, is a permaculture practitioner, and like most foodies enjoys growing, cooking, and eating good food.
 She brings a wealth of sustainability practice knowledge to our panel.